-Pressure name Description Pathway from aquaculture activity Above water noise (Pressure from Natural England, 2022) Any loud noise made onshore or offshore by construction, vehicles, vessels, tourism, mining, blasting etc. Above water noise generated by machinery, vessels or vehicles could disturb birds and marine mammals Abrasion/disturbance of the substrate on the surface of the seabed Physical disturbance or abrasion at the surface of the substratum in sedimentary or rocky habitats Dredging mussel seed, trampling and vehicle movement and mechanical or hand harvesting methods could cause abrasion Barrier to species movement The physical obstruction of species movements and including local movements Intertidal cultivation plots may present a barrier to species movement or feeding birds
+Pressure name Description Potential pathway from aquaculture activity Above water noise (Pressure from Natural England, 2022) Any loud noise made onshore or offshore by construction, vehicles, vessels, tourism, mining, blasting etc. Above water noise generated by machinery, vessels or vehicles could disturb birds and marine mammals Abrasion/disturbance of the substrate on the surface of the seabed Physical disturbance or abrasion at the surface of the substratum in sedimentary or rocky habitats Dredging mussel seed, installation of infrastructure, trampling and vehicle movement could cause abrasion Barrier to species movement The physical obstruction of species movements and including local movements Intertidal cultivation plots may present a barrier to species movement or feeding birds

-Pressure name Description Pathway from aquaculture activity Changes in suspended solids (water clarity) Changes in sediment, organic particulate matter and chemical concentrations can change water clarity (or turbidity) Bivalves are filter feeders that can increase water clarity by removing suspended solids from the water, however, shellfish convert suspended solids into faeces and pseudofaeces which could affect water clarity.
-Dredging seed may stir up sediment and increase turbidity Collision ABOVE water with static or moving objects not naturally found in the marine environment (Pressure from Natural England, 2022) The injury or mortality of biota from both static and/or moving structures Vessels and machinery used during the collection of seed may present a collision hazard above the water Collision BELOW water with static or moving objects not naturally found in the marine environment Injury or mortality from collisions of biota with both static and/or moving structures Vessels, machinery or infrastructure used during the cultivation or collection of seed may present a collision hazard below the water.
-Genetic modification & translocation of indigenous species Genetic modification can be either deliberate (e.g. introductions) or a by- product of other activities (e.g. mutations) Transplanting of indigenous species from one location to another could lead to interbreeding and alter the gene pool, which is relevant in terms of broadcast spawning shellfish species Hydrocarbon and polycyclic aromatic hydrocarbon (PAH) contamination Increases in the levels of these compounds compared with background concentrations Introduced to the environment via vehicle or machinery oil or fuel leaks and spills
+Pressure name Description Potential pathway from aquaculture activity Changes in suspended solids (water clarity) Changes in sediment, organic particulate matter and chemical concentrations can change water clarity (or turbidity) Bivalves are filter feeders that can increase water clarity by removing suspended solids from the water, however, shellfish convert suspended solids into faeces and pseudofaeces which could affect water clarity.
+Dredging seed may stir up sediment and increase turbidity Collision ABOVE water with static or moving objects not naturally found in the marine environment (Pressure from Natural England, 2022) The injury or mortality of biota from both static and/or moving structures Trestles, vessels and machinery used during the collection of seed may present a collision hazard above the water Collision BELOW water with static or moving objects not naturally found in the marine environment Injury or mortality from collisions of biota with both static and/or moving structures Intertidal cultivation plots could pose a collision threat to species moving close to shore particularly during high tides.
+The use of vessels with dredges during the collection of seed may present a collision hazard below the water Genetic modification & translocation of indigenous species Genetic modification can be either deliberate (e.g. introductions) or a by- product of other activities (e.g. mutations) Transplanting of indigenous species from one location to another could lead to interbreeding and alter the gene pool, which is relevant in terms of broadcast spawning shellfish species Hydrocarbon and Polycyclic Aromatic Hydrocarbons (PAH) contamination Increases in the levels of these compounds compared with background concentrations Introduced to the environment via vehicle or machinery oil or fuel leaks and spills